rickenator/VybOS/README.md

 ## Goal

-A Linux distribution in the spirit of NixOS — declarative, reproducible, content-addressed system configuration — but with the **entire framework written in JIT Vyb** instead of Nix.
+A Linux distribution with declarative, reproducible, content-addressed system configuration — with the entire control framework written in JIT Vyb.

+PID 1 is Vyb.

 The core idea: a system is not described to an interpreter, it is a **Vyb program** that the Vyb JIT compiles and runs to produce the machine's